Aion: Towards Hierarchical 4D Scene Graphs with Temporal Flow Dynamics: Related Work

 MoDs aim to capture typical patterns of motion in space, enabling robots to anticipate how agents or objects move through an environment~\cite{kucner2023survey}.
 Existing approaches fundamentally differ in what types of input data they require, and how they model spatial understanding.
 Early models~\cite{kucner2013conditional, wang2014modeling} use probabilistic frameworks to represent local transitions and directional flows between spatial regions, encoding movement patterns through structured dependencies.
 Subsequent extensions generalize these concepts by associating multimodal velocity distributions with discrete spatial locations, supporting richer motion representation based on long-term sensor data~\cite{kucner2017enabling, senanayake2017bayesian}.
 While effective for short-term flow estimation and reactive planning, these approaches often rely on grid-based abstractions and are limited in modeling long-term temporal variations.

 To address long-term dynamics, other frameworks model environments as time-varying probabilistic processes that capture periodicities in agent behaviors or environmental states, such as daily or seasonal cycles~\cite{krajnik2017fremen, molina2018modelling, vintr2019time, krajnik2014spectral}.
 These models facilitate predictive reasoning beyond static maps by learning temporal regularities.
-Recent efforts~\cite{shi2023learning, shi2025learning} further extend this concept by learning how spatial motion patterns themselves evolve over time, or by incorporating static environmental geometry to inform dynamic predictions~\cite{verdoja2024bayesian}.
+Recent efforts~\cite{shi2023learning, shi2025learning} further extend this concept by learning how spatial motion patterns themselves evolve over time, by predicting them directly from egocentric views~\cite{catalano2026egomod} or by incorporating static environmental geometry to inform dynamic predictions~\cite{verdoja2024bayesian}.
 Despite their advantages, existing MoDs typically operate independently of higher-level semantic and structural information.
 In contrast, our approach integrates temporal flow dynamics directly within a hierarchical 3DSG, enabling structured reasoning and predictive planning over dynamic environments.